torontomulibrary/digital-preservation-public/docs/future-work.md

 ### Archivematica API

-UofA has used this API to ingest thousands of small transfers from a large collection thus bypassing the slowness of the Archivematica graphic user interface and turning a 6 month project to a 2 month project.
+UofA has used this API to ingest thousands of small transfers from a large collection thus bypassing the slowness of the Archivematica graphic user interface and turning a 6 month project into a 2 month project.
 TMU has opted not to do this as we don't currently have any materials that would apply to this use case, but if anything similar comes up it would be worth looking into.

 ### Archivematica-to-AtoM API vs full connection

 A full connection would not benefit TMU as the main benefit of that is to export the access copies directly into the AtoM server.
 Our server is already small and costly, so we should continue to push access copies to the OLRC.

-However, the API connection might be useful for future born-digital donations as that pushes the technical metadata of items straight to AtoM the main benefit of this is that donors can then see that their donation has been processed.
+However, the API connection might be useful for future born-digital donations as that pushes the technical metadata of items straight to AtoM.
+The main benefit of this is that donors can then see that their donation has been processed.
 This just requires TMU Library IT to conncect via an API key.
 Worth looking into once born-digital donations come along.